ManogjnaSinguluri/NovaPulseWork/README.md

    python run.py
 6. **Access the Application**
    Open the link displayed in the console (e.g., `http://127.0.0.1:5000`) in your web browser.

+   **Note**: The page is being updated dynamically every 20 seconds.
+As there is restricted rate limit on end point hits, the immediate reloading of page might cause network. so to notice the changes wait/reload after 5 minutes atleast

 ---